Slay the Spire 2: How to Heal and Restore Health Efficiently

 Advertisement

-Rest Spots and campfires are your most reliable heal
+Rest Spots and campfires: your most reliable heal

-The clearest and most dependable healing source is the Rest Spot, which works like a campfire node on the map.
-When you reach one, you normally choose between Rest and Smith.
-Rest restores a percentage of your missing health.
+The most dependable healing source is the Rest Spot, a campfire node on the map.
+When you reach one you normally choose between Rest and Smith.
+Rest restores a percentage of your missing health — so it heals more when you are badly hurt and less when you are near full.
 Smith upgrades a card instead.
-That means every heal comes with a real opportunity cost.
+Every heal therefore costs you a permanent deck improvement, which is exactly what makes the choice hard.

-This is the decision that defines most runs.
-Clicking Smith feels great because upgrades can snowball your whole deck.
+Clicking Smith feels great because upgrades snowball your whole deck.
 Clicking Rest feels defensive because it does not make the deck stronger on paper.
-But if your HP total is low enough that one bad draw, one multi-hit enemy, or one elite opener can end the run, Rest is usually the correct pick.
-Dead decks do not benefit from upgraded cards.
+But if your HP is low enough that one bad draw, one multi-hit enemy, or one elite opener can end the run, Rest is the correct pick.
+A dead deck gets no value from upgraded cards.

 • Your current HP does not comfortably survive the next elite or boss.

-• Your deck still has shaky defense and depends on drawing the right cards in the right order.
+• Your defense is shaky and depends on drawing the right cards in the right order.

-• You have no healing potion, no reliable sustain relic, and no easy way to recover from a bad fight.
+• You have no healing potion and no reliable sustain to recover from a bad fight.

-• You are entering a stretch of the map with multiple combats before the next safe node.
+• A stretch of multiple combats sits between you and the next safe node.

-• Your HP total already clears the next danger threshold with room for a messy fight.
+• Your HP already clears the next danger threshold with room for a messy fight.

-• An upgraded key card will noticeably reduce incoming damage, not just increase damage output.
+• An upgraded key card will cut incoming damage, not just add output.

 • Your route after the campfire is relatively safe.

-• You already have some backup sustain and do not need immediate recovery.
+• You already have backup sustain and need no immediate recovery.

 Advertisement

-Other ways to heal and restore health in Slay the Spire 2
+Other ways to heal in Slay the Spire 2

 Ironclad’s Burning Blood is the cleanest built-in sustain

-Potions and consumables can save a run, but they are limited
+Potions can save a run, but they are limited

-Relics, events, and possibly cards add sustain when a run offers them
+Relics and events add sustain when a run offers them

 FinalBoss // Gear